iterative/dvc.org/content/docs/command-reference/data/status.md

 metafiles and the <abbr>workspace</abbr>, and the changes that are not in the cache but is specified in those metafiles.

-The first change shows what is already committed to dvc via `dvc add` or `dvc commit` or `dvc repro` but the metafiles are not committed to git yet.
+The first change shows what is already committed to DVC via `dvc add` or `dvc commit` or `dvc repro` but the metafiles are not committed to git yet.
 The second change shows the new changes to the data that is not tracked by DVC yet or what you could `dvc commit`.
 The third change shows the files that are